Computer Conservation Society

 UK Computer Museums

 The CCS does not have premises, nor does it collect computing artefacts.
 We do, however work closely with a number of museums who do.
 Here we present a list of UK museums which may be of particular interest to CCS members.
-Some of them have a close relationship with CCS and some do not though all are friendly and in each case, the website is worth consulting.
+Some of them have a close relationship with CCS and some do not though all are friendly and in each case, their website is worth consulting.

 We would be glad to hear of any museums which should be added to this list.
 We will to update this page as and when new information becomes available.
-Contact dik(at)Leatherdale.net
+Contact

 The current list is: